NilzStorywriter thumbnail

 Maan glanced at her over his shoulder, a mischievous glint in his eyes.
 "To see if you’re as unpredictable as I think you are."

-Edited by NilzStorywriter - a day ago
+Edited by NilzStorywriter - 10 months ago

 Created